- Are you brand new to playing guitar and not sure where to start?

-- They must train you according to your goals and make a plan specifically for you!
-A few guitar teachers may ask you about your goals but then quickly tend to do one of two things that most teachers do: 1) ask you what you want to learn from lesson to lesson or 2) teach you the same material they teach everyone else.
+- They must train you according to your musical needs and make a plan specifically for you.
+A few guitar teachers may ask you about your needs but then quickly tend to do one of two things: 1) ask you what you want to learn from lesson to lesson or 2) teach you the same material they teach everyone else.
 For the first item it’s the teacher’s job to know what you should be learning next, that’s why they are the teacher!!
 Imagine going to a school math class and a teacher asking you what you want to learn each day?
 I am sure it would be interesting for a while but your progress at math would likely not be very good.
 As for the second item when a guitar teacher gives the same material to everyone at the same time you end up with the problem where one guitar player is progressing much slower than they could be or the opposite, getting too much material too fast before they understand the previous materials.
 All of this will usually cause frustration in time and tend to lead most guitar players to quit.

 - They must track your progress and make sure you understand what has already been taught before you are given new materials.
 This is not the case with most guitar teachers.
 They tend to either wing it from class to class without remembering what was previously taught or they teach whatever is next on the list without making sure that you really have a grip on the previous material.
 Again, this causes most students to become either frustrated or overwhelmed and typically quit.

 - They must have specific training on how to teach guitar.
 Surprisingly, most guitar teachers do not have any training whatsoever on how to actually teach.
 They have a lot of training on how to play guitar but that does not mean they can teach it effectively.
 That requires an entirely different skillset and finding a teacher that has this is a huge benefit to you because that means they will be better able to impart the knowledge you need.
 Do not underestimate this.